-Summer time and the livin’s easy…??Oh, who am I kidding?
+Summertime and the living’s easy — oh, who am I kidding?
 We’re teachers.
 Despite what many people may think, we don’t really have the summers off.
-We’re busy writing curriculum, attending professional development courses, or just generally preparing for the new year almost as soon as we close the door on the previous academic year.
+We’re busy writing curriculum, attending professional development courses or just generally preparing for the new year almost as soon as we close the door on the previous academic year.
+Though it’s nice to have a little time outside the classroom every summer, it’s not as though us teachers are just kicking back at the beach all day.
+We’re still working to ensure that our students get the best classroom experience possible.

-This summer I decided I was going to revamp my classroom, determined to get more organized and mix things up.
-Of course, that led me to the motherland of all fantastic teacher ideas–Pinterest, where, I confess I have no less than 27 boards devoted to various teaching ideas and projects.
-Each board contains hundreds–over 600 to be precise–of fabulous ideas that apparently other real, live teachers are actually doing, making, and implementing–carefully organized by subject matter and given thoughtful and creative names.
+This summer, I decided I was going to revamp my classroom, determined to get more organized and mix things up.
+Of course, that led me to the motherland of all fantastic teacher ideas –Pinterest, where I confess I have no less than 27 boards devoted to various teaching ideas, classroom decorations and student projects.
+Each board contains hundreds (over 600 to be precise) of fabulous ideas that apparently other real, live teachers are actually doing, making and implementing.
+Each one of these boards is carefully organized by subject matter and given thoughtful and creative names.

 The Making of a Milk Crate Seat

 So, one night a few weeks ago, I was fruitlessly pinning away when I kept coming across these darling little seats made out of milk crates.
 I’m sure you’ve seen them all.
 They’re to-die-for cute.
 But, then I read the description of how to make them and stopped dead in my tracks.
-They all seemed so complicated and time consuming–cutting wood and sewing covers.
-Yes, despite my mother’s career as a seamstress, I did not inherit that particular skill set.
-I am a teacher who cannot sew.
-Like not even a hem.
+They all seemed so complicated and time-consuming, with complicated steps that require cutting wood and sewing covers.
+Unfortunately, despite my mother’s career as a seamstress, I did not inherit that particular skill set.
+I am a teacher who cannot sew — not even a hem.

-Undaunted, I was determined to made these seats and add them to my new, improved classroom library.
-Because I may not be able to sew a stitch, but I can handle a glue gun like nobody’s business.
-So, I hauled myself down to the fabric store, purchased some heavy-duty fabric, some foam, and some glue sticks–all on sale.
+Undaunted, I was determined to made these seats and add them to my new and improved classroom library.
+While I may not be able to sew a stitch, I can handle a glue gun like nobody’s business.
+So, I hauled myself down to the fabric store, purchased some heavy-duty fabric, some foam and some glue sticks — all on sale.
 Who needs a sewing machine, right?

 How to Make a No-Sew Milk Crate Seat